 Our Nervous Systems Follow the Seasons

 Number two is simply the way God designed us.
 Our nervous systems follow the seasons and what’s called circadian rhythms.
 Our nervous system is always adapting and changing according to our environment.
 A very powerful part of the environment is the temperature, sunlight, and seasonal changes.
 We are supposed to slow down as the weather gets cooler and the days get shorter – and the school year seems to cause us to do the exact opposite.
 Our schedules somehow get even busier.
 Consequently, we are speeding up at a time when our nervous system is designed to slow down and that creates some challenges and stress for the nervous system.

 Leaves Fall and Allergies Flare Up

 The third reason why our immune systems are going to have to work even harder is due to allergies.
-As the leaves change, fall and it gets a whole lot dustier, our immune systems have to step it up.
-Now allergies are an “over-inflammed” conversation in today’s world.
+As the leaves change, fall, and it gets a whole lot dustier, our immune systems have to step it up.
+Now allergies are an “over-inflamed” conversation in today’s world.
 They are very real, but why do we have so many allergies?
-Is it really our genetics that have changed in the last year or two?
-Is it that there didn’t used to be seasonal changes, pollen, and leaves dying?
+Is it really that our genetics have changed in the last year or two?
+Is it that there didn’t use to be seasonal changes, pollen, and leaves dying?
 No, that stuff has always been around.
 It’s just that the nervous systems of our kiddos are so stressed out so early because of this thing called subluxation and the Perfect Storm, which kicks the nervous system into a sympathetic dominance.
 This does one thing to the immune system, it works less efficiently and causes it to be pro-inflammatory.
 So the reason we have more allergies and trouble with seasonal transitions is that we have more stress.

 Germs are not the bad guy, our inability to adapt and overcome them has always been the actual root of being healthy or sick.